 - What is happening right now.
 "Water spraying out of a pipe in the laundry room ceiling" is a useful description.
 "Plumbing problem" is not.

 - Whether the water is shut off.
-This is the single most important question on a burst-pipe call.
-Most homeowners do not know where the main shutoff is.
-The service should ask, then guide them to find it if they are willing.
+This is a key question on a burst-pipe call.
+Some callers do not know where the main shutoff is.
+The service should ask and follow your approved script for any shutoff language.

 - Whether anyone is at risk.
 Standing water near electrical, an elderly resident with limited mobility, an infant in the home, water entering a finished living space.
 All change the urgency.

 - Gas smell, if any.
-If the caller mentions a sulfur or rotten egg smell, the service should advise them to leave the home and contact 911 or their gas utility before continuing the plumbing intake.
+If the caller mentions a sulfur or rotten egg smell, the service should avoid troubleshooting and tell them to contact emergency services or their gas utility before continuing routine plumbing intake.

 - Best access path.
 Gate code, dog in the yard, parking situation.
 Saves your tech ten minutes on arrival.

-If a service cannot articulate exactly what it captures and in what order, it is not built for plumbing.
+If a service cannot articulate exactly what it captures and in what order, keep testing before you depend on it for plumbing calls.

 What changes for after-hours and on-call routing